U.S. probes two Malaysian glove makers over forced labour allegations -report

-KUALA LUMPUR (Reuters) - The United States is investigating Malaysian glove makers Hartalega Holdings and a unit of Supermax Corp over allegations of forced labour, the Edge Weekly reported on Saturday.
+The United States is investigating Malaysian glove makers Hartalega Holdings (HTHB.KL) and a unit of Supermax Corp (SUPM.KL) over allegations of forced labour, the Edge Weekly reported on Saturday.

 The Edge cited two letters sent by U.S. Customs and Border Protection (CBP) to labour rights activist Andy Hall, who petitioned the agency to investigate the firms.